+- anaesthetists."

+- Then the question she's asked is:

+- "Identify the anaesthetists who agreed this working

+- pathogenesis."

+- And then she says:

+- "The anaesthetists involved in looking after Lucy

+- were ..."

-than by me"?
-3 A. Yes.
-4 THE CHAIRMAN: And that explains why you don't remember contributing to later discussions about the cause of death or whether it's to be referred to the coroner or referred back to the coroner?
-A. No. 1.0 MS ANYADIKE-DANES: Can you help us with how she could have put you in that category?
-If we look at the top of 11 12 this, you can see the question that was put to her: 13 "I stated on the autopsy form that the clinical diagnosis was dehydration and hyponatraemia, cerebral 14 oedema, acute coning and brain death.
-This was the 15 16 working pathogenesis agreed by Dr Hanrahan and the anaesthetists."
-18 Then the question she's asked is: "Identify the anaesthetists who agreed this working 19 20 pathogenesis."
-21 And then she says: "The anaesthetists involved in looking after Lucy were ..."
-23 but substantively it was handled by my colleagues rather answered the question, she's just listed you as the but I would have thought that before you made a police statement that you might have looked over the notes.
-3 A. That's a point, ves.
-I hadn't thought of that.
-4 THE CHAIRMAN: In any event, that's after what actually happened to Lucy has been revealed.
-6 A. Yes.
-THE CHAIRMAN: And after the documentary has been broadcast.
-Thank you.
-MS ANYADIKE-DANES: Even if you didn't see them at any time 10 after your direct involvement with her and the entry in her notes, did you know what the clinicians thought were 11 12 the clinical problems, if I can put it that way?
-13 A. No. Q. Let's just be clear.
-If we look at the relevant page of 14 15 the autopsy request form, it's 061-022-075.
-Up at the actually putting them in the order of importance; she was putting them in the order in which they would have cocurred, if I can put it that way.
-So the child starts off with vomiting and diarrhoea, she becomes dehydrated, then I think she conceded there's probably a gap there.
-Something else happens, as a result of which she becomes hyponatraemic.
-She then has a seizure and becomes unresponsive, leading to brainstem death.
-Had you had top is what has been identified as the clinical problems.
-I think Dr Stewart conceded that she wasn't
+- And she names you there.
+It may be that she's not - answered the question, she's just listed you as the

+- 1 but I would have thought that before you made a police - statement that you might have looked over the notes.
+2 - 3 A. That's a point, yes.
+I hadn't thought of that. - 4 THE CHAIRMAN: In any event, that's after what actually - happened to Lucy has been revealed. - 6 A. Yes.

+- THE CHAIRMAN: And after the documentary has been broadcast.
+7 8 Thank you. - MS ANYADIKE-DANES: Even if you didn't see them at any time - 10 after your direct involvement with her and the entry in - her notes, did you know what the clinicians thought were 11 - the clinical problems, if I can put it that way? - 13 A. No. - 14 Q. Let's just be clear.
+If we look at the relevant page of 15 the autopsy request form, it's 061-022-075.
+Up at the 16 - top is what has been identified as the clinical - problems.
+I think Dr Stewart conceded that she wasn't - actually putting them in the order of importance; she - 19 was putting them in the order in which they would have - 20 occurred, if I can put it that way.
+So the child starts - 21 off with vomiting and diarrhoea, she becomes dehydrated, - 22 then I think she conceded there's probably a gap there. - Something else happens, as a result of which she becomes 23 - hyponatraemic.
+She then has a seizure and becomes 24 - 25 unresponsive, leading to brainstem death.
+Had you had